The Fundamentals of the Sales Development Representative Role

 What is the main mission of a Sales Development Representative (SDR)?

-To identify and qualify leads (often those generated by marketing) to create business opportunities and schedule meetings for the salespeople (Account Executives).
+To identify and qualify leads (often those generated by marketing), initiate first contact, and pass qualified opportunities to account executives for closing.

 What is the fundamental difference between an SDR and a BDR (Business Development Representative)?